julzaza/wildwitchherbs/_posts/2026-05-11-chickweed-water-for-healthy-skin.md

 In folk herbal traditions across Europe, chickweed became associated with the first damp weeks of spring and the body’s slow return from winter heaviness.
 People gathered it for irritated skin, feelings of internal heat, dryness, itching, and the sluggishness believed to build during the colder months.

-Unlike harsher cleansing herbs, chickweed carried a gentler reputation.
-It was used more to soothe and restore than to force the body into extremes.

 ---

 ## Chickweed (Stellaria media)